 While the short answer might answer the bulk of your question I do recommend that you read the whole article to get the most complete picture.

 Can rats have dairy or are they lactose intolerant?

 Rats are mammals, just like us.
-Since they’re mammals, baby rats are fed with milk from their mother.
+Since they’re mammals, baby rats are fed milk by their mothers.
 This milk contains lactose.
 As a result, baby rats are clearly capable of digesting lactose.
 However, as they get older, their ability to digest milk and other products containing lactose strongly declines.